Rei-SwitchBot/faq/en-us/Lock & Lock Pro.md

 2. You can place the magnet on either side of the Lock Pro main unit dial knob.
 Also, make sure that the horizontal distance from the Lock Pro main body is between 20mm and 40mm.

-3. If you have any questions, please contact us via SwitchBot App > Profile > Help & Feedback >Feedback.

 ---
 ### How to Integrate SwitchBot Lock with IFTTT?